juanmancb90/Laravel-CRUD/readme.md

 ## Laravel-CRUD
-App laravel CRUD first steps with this framework php
+App developed with Laravel, my first steps with this framework php

 ## Official Documentation